BrunoCaseiro/brunocaseiro.github.io/_posts/2024-03-16-Vroomnerable.ova.md

 | 100  | 1710610721735 | 1710610722818 | 1'083 | 1710610721735 | 1710610721913 | 178 |
 | 1'000  | 1710610769770 | 1710610781409 | 11'639 | 1710610769770 | 1710610771492 | 1'722 |

 The exploit worked with just 10 files.
-And the deletion delta increases a lot more than the execution delta, doing exactly what I wanted initially.
+And the deletion delta increases a lot more than the execution delta, this is exactly what I was trying to achieve initially.

 So everything is clear now, the sleep function had a very small value.
 I was just lucky enough that somewhen (what a cool word) during the execution, thread 2 made the overtake and executed one of the files that hadn't been deleted yet.
+Or maybe 9 microseconds is such a small value that the timestamps are not accuracte enough.
+Who knows, the windows were too small and the results too inconsistent to draw any accurate conclusions.
+Actually, that's what made it fun!

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/bdff30d8-a919-4e4e-9cd2-1c558f29c3fd)